Oju Chosan: Racing career

 Oju Chosan made his debut at the Tokyo Racecourse under the training of Mitsuhiro Ogata in October 2013 in a flat race but finished in 11th place and his second race in 8th place, before a broken front leg forced him to take a year off, by which point maiden races that suited Oju Chosan had finished.
 They then tried to have him run in a steeplechase race in November 2014, but came in last.

 Training role was passed from Ogata to Shoichirō Wada soon after, with Shinichi Ishigami being his primary jockey.
 From there, Oju Chosan's performance gradually improved, as he would go on to win 11 steeplechase races in a row from 2016 to 2019, and ultimately win 20 races from 38 starts as of April 2022.
 In addition to his victories in the Nakayama Grand Jump and Nakayama Daishogai, he has won the Grade 2 Tokyo High Jump at Tokyo Racecourse two times and the Grade 2 Hanshin Spring Jump at Hanshin Racecourse three times.

 Oju Chosan's victory at the Nakayama Grand Jump in 2022 made him the oldest horse in Japan to win a graded race, as well as the most wins in a JRA G1 steeplechase races.

 Oju Chosan retired in December 2022 after finishing in 6th place at the 2022 Nakayama Daishogai behind Nishino Daisy.
 He went to stand stud at the Versailles Farm in Hokkaido starting from 2023.

+Racing statistics

+The following form is based on information available on netkeiba.com and JBIS-Search.